 Alia Compared to Mainstream Schools

-Although the curriculum that Alia College provides is the same as mainstream schools, the environment in which Alia College provides this education is very different.
+What do we mean when we say Alia is an Alternative school?
+The curriculum that Alia College provides is the same as mainstream schools, but it is the environment in which Alia College provides this education that is very different.
 Below is a quick summary of how the environment at Alia College differs from mainstream schools.

 A pleasant atmosphere: